appacademy/job-search-guide/getting-started.md

 1. Understanding the concepts deeply enough to be able to explain it clearly and concisely in an interview
-2. Retaining the concepts that you studied, at the very least for the entire duration of your job search
+1. Retaining the concepts that you studied, at the very least for the entire duration of your job search

+**Now that you have an understanding of how this study guide is broken down, navigate to [Week 1](./weeks/01) to get started!**

 ## Additional Resources